March 12, 2026

 You don't get to choose the bond value.
 The project owner sets it in the tender documents.
 It's stated as either a fixed RM amount or a percentage of your bid price.

-Here's the thing: the bond value isn't a cost to you.
+The bond value isn't a cost to you.
 It's the maximum amount the project owner can claim if you default.
-Your actual cost is the fee you pay to the bond provider to issue the guarantee.
-That fee varies based on your risk profile and the bond amount.
+Your actual cost is the premium you pay to the bond provider to issue the guarantee.

 What Happens When a Bid Bond Is Called?

 A bid bond gets "called" when the project owner makes a claim against it.
 This only happens if you, as the winning bidder, fail to meet your obligations.
-It's a serious situation that businesses should understand before entering any tender.
+It's a serious situation.

 A claim can be triggered by: